 Miles M-14A Magister serial number 873 was released by the mother factory of Miles Aircraft Ltd in Reading in 1938 to embark a duty with 15.
 Elementary & Reserve Flying Training School in Kidlington as RAF Code No. N3827.
 It was formed on June 24th 1938 and operated by Marshalls Ltd. The School was discharged on September 2nd 1939.
 One day later the 5.
 Elementary Flying Training School was established in Hanworth and N3827 was assigned here.
 On June 17th 1941 the School moved to Meir Airfield and existed until December 23rd 1941.

-N3827 pictured at Podhorany Airfield (LKPN) on November 22, 2019 yet bearing the Argetinian regsitration LV-X246 (photo: Petr Kolmann)
+N3827 pictured at Podhorany Airfield (LKPN) on November 22, 2019 yet bearing the Argetinian regsitration LV-X246 (photo: Petr Kolmann).
+Below a footage by the Czech TV from a local news released later in the afternoon that day

 The airplane was assigned to No.2 Flying Instructors School, Montrose- Scotland in the beginning of 1942.
 It was to train flight instructors for elementary and advanced Schools single and multiengine.
 For this purpose Avro Tutors were used here by the time this Magister was delivered but since 1940 Magisters were prevailing already – a total of 45 aircraft on the spreadsheet.
 The second part of the training was performed on Airspeed Oxfords Mk.I.